Product Mix Pricing Strategies Explained with Examples

 • Though the product may serve a similar purpose, the price varies depending on various factors such as the size and type of the packaging, cost of raw materials, shipping, the quality of different fragrances, flavors used, etc.

-In the example above, we see the variation in prices of each model even in a basic fit-out.
-The final price of a model depends on the quality and the type of materials used for fit-outs, the features that most customer demand, and the kind of performance outcome each car gives with the add-ons.
+For example, the base price of Tesla’s Model 3 rear-wheel drive is $43,490, and the fully loaded price is $464,630.
+The difference between the base and the fully loaded prices is $421,140.
+The fully loaded price of a model depends on the quality and the type of materials used for fit-outs, the features that most customers demand, and the kind of performance outcome each car gives with the add-ons.

 • The company makes extra sales by selling ancillary products.